particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen4"}}
 On the P2, Photon 2, and M-SoM, even though the parameter can be in milliseconds, the resolution is only in seconds, and the minimum sleep time is 1000 milliseconds.
+The maximum sleep duration is 546 minutes (approximately 9.1 hours).
 {{note op="end"}}

 ---